phalcon/documentation/docs/annotations.md

 ```
 In the above example we first create the memory annotations adapter.
 We then call `get` on it to load the annotations from the `Invoices` class.
 The `getClassAnnotations` will return a [Phalcon\Annotations\Collection][annotations-collection] class.
 We iterate through the collection and print out the name (`getName`), the number arguments (`numberArguments`) and then we print all the arguments (`getArguments`) on screen.

-The annotation reading process is very fast, however, for performance reasons it is recommended to store the parsed annotations using an adapter to reduce unnecessary CPU cycles for parsing.
+The annotation reading process is very fast, however, for performance reasons it is recommended to store the parsed annotations using an adapter so as to reduce unnecessary CPU cycles for parsing.

 ## Exceptions
 Any exceptions thrown in the `Phalcon\Annotations` namespace will be of type [Phalcon\Annotations\Exception][annotations-exception].
 You can use these exceptions to selectively catch exceptions thrown only from this component.